bestplay/Notes/resume.md

     And I write a launcher for it in **C++**(Windows).

-    It will read the recent version's path in a specific file and launch the real program.
+    The launcher will read the recent version's path in a specific file and launch the real program.

     Each time it finished update, it will update the path in the file and delete the old release.

-  - USB device detection(plug/unplug) wrote in C++.
+  - USB device detection(plug/unplug) wrote in C++ using Windows system API from MSDN.

   - Communicates with Font-End by websocket for reason of separation.

-  - IPhones testing (multiple phones model for factory / single model for shop)
+  - IPhones testing (multiple phones model for factory / single model for shop).
+    Using **TODO**

   - **Print doc and barcode** without using the browser's features.